The About Us page of your website is an essential source of information for all who want to know more about your business.

 13. Eight Hour Day

-You had me at “hello.”
+You had me at “Well hello there.”

 Well, that’s exactly how the About Us section of Eight Hour Day starts – a welcoming greeting.